Early Mental Health/Suicide Intervention

 House Bill 1386 focuses on Early Mental Health Intervention for all Texas secondary students.
 A primary component of this bill is youth suicide prevention.
 Best practices indicate a student education component should be included as a tool for suicide prevention.

-Lewisville ISD will utilize a research-based classroom curriculum to increase awareness of teen depression and anxiety among middle school students.
-Our mission is to empower students to comfortably and confidently seek help for friends or themselves who may be depressed or suicidal.
+Our mission is to empower students to comfortably and confidently seek help for friends or themselves for depression or suicidal ideation.

 Lewisville ISD envisions a district where our students are nurtured and supported, where stakeholders are aware of risk factors of suicide, and know how to actively seek help from accessible, effective school and community resources.